lukaszlenart/struts-mini-book/manuscript/4_struts-internals.md

 Converters are stateless, you shouldn't use fields to keep state or do the logic.
 You can inject existing beans into it, but please remember that converters are created just once and then reused.

 Why you should use converters?
-It's a simple technic to reduce code duplication and prone for errors.
-With converter in place you can simply use the object in your page without a need to convert it to string first:
+It's a simple technic to reduce code duplication and error prone level.
+With converter in place you can simply use objects in your page without a need to convert them to string first:

 ```jsp
 <s:property value="user.token"/>